Research

 Adaptive Uncertainty Quantification for Generative AI

 Modern deep learning paradigms function as a black-box and do not expose their training data to the end user.
-We develop a novel framework for conformal prediction that adapts based on the calibration data directly, circumventing the need for further data splitting or access of the training data.
+We develop a conformal prediction method that adapts based on the calibration data directly, circumventing the need for further data splitting or access of the training data.

 Learn more →